pip-services/pip-services-docs/content/en/toolkit_api/node/gcp/containers/cloud_function.md

 **Implements:** [Container](../../../container/containers/container)

 ### Description
-The GoogleFunction class allows you to create an Abstract Google Function that acts as a container to instantiate and run components and expose them via an external entry point.
+The CloudFunction class allows you to create an Abstract Google Function that acts as a container to instantiate and run components and expose them via an external entry point.

 Importan points